metamer/ion/README.md

 # ion
-Implementation for personal website in Django
-Requires mptt to be in python path
+Implementation for personal website in Django (data not included) Requires mptt to be in python path